Using functional test on a PCBA after thermal shock to check for PCB failures

 Thermal Testing (without humidity) is typically broken into 2 categories (Shock and Cycling).
 Thermal Shock is performed using a 2 chamber system that rapidly moves product between Hot and Cold Temperatures.
-In this test the cold temperatures typically range from -40C to –55C and the hot temperatures typically range from 125C to 150C.
+In this test the cold temperatures frequently range from -40C to –55C and the hot temperatures range from 125C to 150C.
 Thermal Cycling is a single chamber test that gradually moves product from one extreme to the other at 5C to 15C per minute.
-In this test the cold temperatures typically range from -25C to –40C and the hot temperatures typically range from 65C to 100C.
+In this test the cold temperatures can range from -25C to –40C and the hot temperatures range from 65C to 100C.
 Both tests have the effect of causing expansion of the product and accelerating failures caused by expansion.

-Bare PCB’s are typically tested with optimized daisy chain coupons using thermal shock, as the rate of heat change in the chamber has little to do with the failure mechanisms found in PCBs and the faster transitions significantly shorten cycle times.
-The extended temperatures typically associated with Thermal Shock also provide an additional acceleration factor which can identify potential issues with fewer cycles.
+Bare PCB’s are tested with optimized daisy chain coupons using thermal shock, as the rate of heat change in the chamber has little to do with the failure mechanisms found in PCBs and the faster transitions significantly shorten cycle times.
+The extended temperatures often associated with Thermal Shock also provide an additional acceleration factor which can identify potential issues with fewer cycles.
 PCBs are usually tested for resistance in the chamber at the high temperature where expansion is at its peak.

 Assembled PCB’s are typically tested using Thermal Cycling as the rapid transitions associated with thermal shock can cause temperature differentials between the PCB substrate and the attached chips putting strain on the interconnecting solder joints that can lead to premature joint failure that would not happen in real life.
 In addition, many components are not rated to perform at the high temperatures typically associated with Thermal Shock and can be damaged when exposed to temperatures beyond their rating.
 In many cases the assembled board is powered and tested or cycled through its operating parameters during the thermal Cycling.